Indirect rule

-Indirect rule was a system of governance used by imperial powers to control parts of their empires.
-This was particularly used by colonial empires like the British Empire to control their possessions in Africa and Asia, which was done through pre-existing indigenous power structures.
-Indirect rule was used by various colonial rulers such as: the French in Algeria and Tunisia, the Dutch in the East Indies, the Portuguese in Angola and Mozambique and the Belgians in Rwanda and Burundi.
+Indirect rule is a term used to describe governance by imperial powers wherein pre-existing or indigenous power structures were co-opted for local control.
+This was particularly used by colonial empires like the British Empire and French Colonial Empire to control many of their possessions in Africa and Asia.
+Examples of indirect rule occur in French Algeria and French Tunisia, the Dutch East Indies, the Portuguese Angola and Portuguese Mozambique, and Rwanda and Burundi.
 These dependencies were often called "protectorates" or "trucial states".

-Through this system, the day-to-day government and administration of both small and large areas were left in the hands of traditional rulers, who gained prestige and the stability and protection afforded by the Pax Britannica (in the case of British territories).
-Consequentially done at the cost of losing control of their external affairs, and often of taxation, communications, and other matters.
-It was usually carried out with a small number of European "advisors" effectively overseeing the government of large numbers of people spread over extensive areas.
+Through this system, the day-to-day government and administration of both small and large areas were left in the hands of traditional rulers, who gained prestige and the stability and protection afforded by the Pax Britannica (in the case of British territories) in exchange for lost control of their external affairs, and often of taxation, communications, and other matters of governance.
+Indirect rule was usually effected with a small number of European "advisors", who effectively oversaw the government of large numbers of people spread over extensive areas.

 British Empire

 Some British colonies were ruled directly by the Colonial Office in London, while others were ruled indirectly through local rulers who are supervised behind the scenes by British advisors.
-In 1890 Zanzibar became a protectorate (not a colony) of Britain.
-British Prime Minister Salisbury explained his position:
+The nature of such a system was effectively explained by the British Prime Minister, Salisbury, who said of Zanzibar, made a protectorate of Britain in 1890, that:

 The condition of a protected dependency is more acceptable to the half civilized races, and more suitable for them than direct dominion.
 It is cheaper, simpler, less wounding to their self-esteem, gives them more career as public officials, and spares of unnecessary contact with white men.

-The Princely states of India were also ruled indirectly, with the Indian territories ruled indirectly experiencing similar effects to those in Africa that experienced indirect rule.
-The same went for many of the West African holdings of the British and French empires.
+The Princely states of the British Raj in South Asia were also ruled indirectly, with the Indian territories ruled indirectly experiencing similar effects to those in Africa that experienced indirect rule.